Table of Contents

 RISE Credit Personal Loans

 When taking out a loan with RISE Credit, you can borrow between $500 and $5,000 and can expect delivery of the funds the next business day.
 Most first-time RISE customers have rates anywhere from 124%-363%.
+You can find other personal loans for bad credit that are much lower.

 Those numbers can be quite astonishing considering the fact that most states have a 36% APR cap.
-But RISE does offer a service that a lot of lenders just aren’t willing to do— lending money to bad credit borrowers fast.
+But RISE does offer a service that a lot of lenders just aren’t willing to do — lending money to bad credit borrowers fast.

 To apply for a RISE loan, you need a few things to begin the application process.
 For starters, you need to be a legal adult, meaning you need to be at least 18 years old ( if you live in Alabama, you must be at least 19 years old).